A lovely rhubarb crumble cake, filled with fresh (or frozen) rhubarb and has a delicious and unique crumble topping.

 Why I Love this Rhubarb Crumble Cake

-First, this was a lovely cake and a great way to use your Spring rhubarb, but it is also a great way to enjoy all the Summer fruit, simply by changing up the fruit.
+This is really a lovely rhubarb cake and a great way to use your Spring rhubarb, but it is also a great way to enjoy all the Summer fruit, simply by changing up the fruit.
 This cake is versatile.

 Secondly, this cake has a really unique crumble topping and one that I think any baker would love to “discover” (if you haven’t already), because it’s one of those baking things that you can tuck away and use on other cakes or coffee cakes.

-The cake itself is what I would call almost a pound cake.
-Not quite as dense, lightly sweet and lovely and buttery.
+- The cake itself is what I would call almost a pound cake, but not quite as dense.
+It’s a lightly sweet cake and buttery.
 It’s a great base cake for rhubarb and just about any fruit, for that matter.